SABR Analytics Conference

 Hyatt Regency Phoenix

 SABR has a long and storied history with baseball statistical analysis, evidenced by the link between our name and sabermetrics.
-While SABR is a multi-faceted organization involved in virtually every aspect of baseball, we continue to build on our legacy by producing and hosting the fourth annual SABR Analytics Conference.
+While SABR is a multi-faceted organization involved in virtually every aspect of baseball, we continue to build on our legacy by producing and hosting the fifth annual SABR Analytics Conference.

 Once again, we're bringing together the top minds of the baseball analytic community under one roof to discuss, debate and share insightful ways to analyze and examine the great game of baseball.